 The Council is advised on all matters of financial management by the Finance Committee.

-The Council has three Committees to advise it on SESAME's equipment and scientific and training programmes, namely the:
+The Council has two Committees to advise it on SESAME’s scientific programme and accelerator systems, namely the:

 Scientific Advisory Committee (SAC) for all matters relating to the science programme of SESAME, and the current and future overall organization and implementation of this programme, as well as facilities for it

-Technical Advisory Committee (TAC) for all technical and operational matters relating to the SESAME accelerator systems, and
+Machine Advisory Committee (MAC) for all technical and operational matters relating to the SESAME accelerator systems.